lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 Burt Kaliski,
 Alex Railean,
 Joe Mandel,
-Mike Ounsworth, and
+Mike Ounsworth,
-Peter Campbell
+Peter Campbell, and
+Daniel Van Geest
 for careful review and thoughtful comments that greatly improved this document.